4732 N. Broad Street,

 8 people favorited this theater

 A large 1,894-seat movie palace which takes up a good portion of a city block on N. Broad Street, near Wyoming Avenue in the Logan section of North Philadelphia.
 The Logan Theatre was opened in 1924.
 It had a large ballroom located on the 2nd floor front of the building which was known as ‘The Waltz Studio’.
 By 1941 the Logan Theatre was operated by Warner Bros.
 Circuit Management Corp.
-The Logan Theatre was closed in 1964.
-Its latest incarnation has been as a church.
+The Logan Theatre was closed in 1972 and it became a church.

 Some of my earliest movies were seen on its imposing single screen— “Ben Hur” and “Moby Dick” among them.
 Located in a depressed area of Philadelphia, the structure appears intact and may yet retain much of its integrity.